liyw420/GC-4DGS/README.md

-# Geometry-Consistent 4D Gaussian Splatting for Sparse Dynamic View Synthesis
+# Geometry-Consistent 4D Gaussian Splatting for Sparse-Input Dynamic View Synthesis

-**This repository is the official implementation of "Geometry-Consistent 4D Gaussian Splatting for Sparse Dynamic View Synthesis".**
+**This repository is the official implementation of "Geometry-Consistent 4D Gaussian Splatting for Sparse-Input Dynamic View Synthesis".**

 ## Get started